 America is caught up in the symptoms, while ignoring the root causes.
 So long as it does that, it has no hope of

-restoring/repairing this nation—and generally, all it does is make the situation worse.
+restoring/repairing this nation—and generally, all it does is make the

 Root causes of America’s downfall: